-A transdisciplinary programme is a training path that complements the PhD programme (primary programme) with an educational and research component on an additional discipline (secondary programme).
-The secondary programme integrates the primary one without changing regulations and constraints.
-It is possible to achieve the primary title without obtaining the secondary one but not the other way around.
+A transdisciplinary programme is an educational pathway that complements the Doctoral programme (primary programme) with an educational and research component in an additional discipline (secondary programme).
+The secondary programme integrates the primary one without changing the rules and constraints.
+It is possible to obtain the primary degree without obtaining the secondary degree, but not vice versa.

 At the end of the programme, the PhD student will receive the title of PhD in Information Communication Technology (for students enrolled until cycle 36) or PhD in Information Engineering and Computer Science (for students enrolled from cycle 37 onward) and Expertus/Experta in the discipline of the secondary programme.

 PhD students can apply for the programmes within 2 months from the enrolment on the PhD course.

 Transdisciplinary programme in Space Data Science and Technology (SpaDaST)